ATNIO/pyatn-client/README.md

 ## Usage

-Use `pyatn` to create an account and get some ATN if you don't have an account before.
+1. Use command `pyatn` to create an account and get some ATN if you don't have an account before.

 ```bash
 pyatn create-account
 pyatn get-atn --address <Address of Account>
 ```

-It's simple to call a DBot's API with the python ATN client.
-An example could look like this.
+2. There are various DBots which provide AI API on our [AI Market](https://market-test.atnio.net).
+Here is an example, use [AI poetry](https://market-test.atnio.net/detail/0xfd4f504f373f0af5ff36d9fbe1050e6300699230) to write poetry.

 ```python
 from pyatn_client import Atn